vuestorefront/vue-storefront/src/themes/capybara/components/_overrides/README.md

 Use this path to override Storefront UI components.

-To override a given component just create a new one here with the same name.
+To override a given component just create a new one here with the same name as Storefront UI component.

-**NOTE** Adding a new file requires dev server restart for webpack to recognize it.